Vera Schmidt (psychoanalyst): Early life

+Vera Yanitskaya was born on 27 July 1889 in Starokonstantinov, in Volhynia Governorate of the Russian Empire (present-day Ukraine).
 She attended the Kiev Women's Educational Institute for three years from 1913 to 1916 where she received training in the methods of Friedrich Wilhelm August Fröbel.
-In 1913 she met and married Otto Schmidt who was to become a renowned scientist and Arctic explorer.
+In 1913, she met and married Otto Schmidt, who was to become a renowned scientist and Arctic explorer.

 By the outbreak of the revolution, they had both developed an interest in psychoanalysis and Vera, who spoke German, had read Sigmund Freud in the original.
 A supporter of the revolution, Otto Schmidt rose to positions of power and influence in the new Soviet regime becoming a member of a number of People's Commissariats including Narkompros (Narodnyi Komissariat Prosvescheniya, or the People's Commissariat for Education) and he was also employed as the director of the State Publishing House (Gosizdat) from 1921 to 1924.
 In this capacity, he was engaged in the publication of works by Freud and his daughter, Anna Freud.

 Psychoanalysis in Soviet Russia

-In 1921 the Narkompros established the Russian Psychoanalytical Society in Moscow, a body that later came to contain, among others, figures like Alexander Luria, who, after the revolution, at only nineteen, was a leader of the Kazan Psychoanalytical Circle, and Mosche Wulff (Moshe Woolf) (1878-1971) who had promoted psychoanalysis during the pre-revolutionary "Silver Age".
-The President of the Society was Ivan Ermakov who edited a nine-volume series of Freud's work in Russian.
+In 1921, the Narkompros established the Russian Psychoanalytical Society in Moscow, a body that later came to contain, among others, figures like Alexander Luria, who, after the revolution, at only nineteen, was a leader of the Kazan Psychoanalytical Circle, and Mosche Wulff (Moshe Woolf) (1878–1971) who had promoted psychoanalysis during the pre-revolutionary "Silver Age".
+The president of the society was Ivan Ermakov who edited a nine-volume series of Freud's work in Russian.
 He later became known for his Freudian literary criticism of Alexander Pushkin and Nikolai Gogol.
 Otto Schmidt, in the meantime, became vice-president of the coordinating committee of the Moscow Psychoanalytic Society and the state-backed, Psychoanalytic Institute which was headed by Ermakov.